Website International Rescue Committee

 Demonstrated success working and communicating effectively in a multi-cultural environment.

-Self-starter with excellent problem-solving skills combined with the proven ability to prioritize and manage time effectively.
+Self-starter with excellent problem-solving skills combined with the proven ability to multi-task, prioritize duties, and manage time effectively.

 Attention to detail and accuracy in work product.